vectorgrp/xcp-lite/README.md

 All measurement and calibration code instrumentation is non blocking and the trigger event and sync methods is optimized for speed and minimal locking.
 There are no heap allocation during runtime, except for the lazy registrations of and for A2L generation.

-build.rs automatically builds a minimum static C library from individually preconfigured core XCPlite sources.
+build.rs automatically builds a minimum static C library from individually pre configured core XCPlite sources.
-On C level, there is a synchronisation mutex for the mpsc transmit queue.
+On C level, there is a synchronization mutex for the mpsc transmit queue.
 The C code has the option to start the server with 2 normal threads for rx and tx socket handling.

 The generated A2L file is finalized on XCP connect and provided for upload via XCP.